 Champions for Healthy Change

-This annual phone survey is conducted to examine outcomes of a public-education media campaign produced by NEOPB.
-Interviews with mothers from randomly selected households that are SNAP-Ed eligible address knowledge of MyPlate dietary guidelines, diet, and physical-activity behaviors.
+This annual phone survey is conducted to examine outcomes of a public-education media campaign produced by the Nutrition and Physical Activity Branch (NPAB).
+Interviews with mothers from randomly selected households that are SNAP-Ed eligible address knowledge of MyPlate dietary guidelines, diet and physical-activity behaviors.
 Respondents complete the interviews at two time points, before and during the statewide media campaign.
 Exposure to the media campaign is also assessed to determine whether any observed changes over time in personal-health-related behaviors are related to campaign exposure.

 For more information regarding Statewide Evaluation, please contact Lauren.Whetstone@cdph.ca.gov.